darwinia-network/crab-docs/docs/crab-network/crab-home.md

 ---
 id: crab-home
-title: Darwinia Crab Network
+title: Crab Network
 sidebar_label: Crab Network
 sidebar_position: 1
 slug: /
 ---

-Darwinia Crab Network (Crab) is a canary network with real economic value for Darwinia, and its positioning is similar to Polkadot's Kusama Network.
+Crab Network (Crab) is a canary network with real economic value for Darwinia, and its positioning is similar to Polkadot's Kusama Network.
 To Expect Chaos is a reasonable assumption!

 Crab mainly serves as a testbed and simulation environment for Darwinia network upgrades and application deployment on which radical experiments can be performed.
 It not only provides a complete network and software execution environment, but also an economic environment.